nathanael-brt/GETALP-internship/README.md

 To convert the correction into the right format it uses the file `PLSPP_WER/TimeInfo/timeInfo_sorted.csv` that give info on the timing of each segment and the TextGrid file containing the correction.

 To assure ourselves that we write both files with the speakers in the same order (necessary for the WER computation) we use the function `is_speaker_order_normal()` to find who is the first to speak according to PLSPP transcription, then write the correction file accordingly.

+The program concatenates all the segment from the reference corresponding to the same segment from PLSPP into a single line to make it a single segment.

 ### TrueSegmentation
 The segmentation of PLSPP and the one from the reference are sometime different from each other.
 This can affect the WER as some words are deleted or added where they souldn't be when comparating.